The Best Christmas Songs of All Time

 Here’s what it was like on the coldest day in Canadian history.

 In 1944, Hugh Martin and Ralph Blane co-wrote the Christmas song “Have Yourself a Merry Little Christmas” for Judy Garland for the film Meet Me In St. Louis.
-In 2004, the song was ranked #76 on AFI’s 100 Years…100 Songs, while it was also ranked #3 on American Society of Composers, Authors, and Publishers’ (ASCAP) most performed songs during the Christmas season.
+In 2004, the song was ranked #76 on AFI’s 100 Years…100 Songs, while it was also ranked #3 on American Society of Composers, Authors, and Publishers’ (ASCAP) most performed Christmas songs.

 Originally composed by Leroy Anderson in 1948, “Sleigh Ride” was popularized by The Ronettes in 1963.
 Almost every year since its release, it charts in the top 10 on the Billboard Holiday 100.

-Commonly known as “Chestnuts Roasting on an Open Fire,” “The Christmas Song (Merry Christmas to You)” was first made famous by Nat King Cole in 1946.
-It’s an essential Christmas song with other recordings from Dean Martin and Mel Tormé, who co-wrote the song with Robert Wells.
-The Christmas song was later inducted in the Grammy Hall of Fame in 1974.
+Commonly known as “Chestnuts Roasting on an Open Fire,” “The Christmas Song (Merry Christmas to You)” was made famous by Nat King Cole in 1946.
+Co-written by Mel Tormé and Robert Wells, this holiday classic was inducted into the Grammy Hall of Fame in 1974.

-This is probably one of the most well-known Christmas carols ever made.
-Composed by Adolphe Adam from a poem by a wine merchant in 1847, “O Holy Night”‘s origins are in France where it’s known as “Cantique de Noël.”
-One of the most popular renditions of the Christmas song is from Josh Groban, who recorded a version in 2002, which went to #1 on the Billboard Adult Contemporary Singles chart.
+Composed by Adolphe Adam from a poem by a wine merchant in 1847, “O Holy Night” can trace its origins to France, where it’s known as “Cantique de Noël.”
+One of the most popular renditions of this classic carol is from Josh Groban, who recorded a version in 2002, which went to #1 on the Billboard Adult Contemporary Singles chart.

-Released in 1994, Mariah Carey’s “All I Want for Christmas Is You” has been the go-to Christmas song for more than 20 years.
+Released in 1994, Mariah Carey’s “All I Want for Christmas Is You” has been the go-to Christmas song for more nearly 30 years.
 It became a new holiday standard and an instant hit peaking at #1 on the U.S. Holiday 100 during a 30-week stint.
-The song is so popular that it reached #11 on the Billboard Hot 100 in 2015, 21 years after it was first released.
+The song remains so popular that it regularly cracks the top 20 of the Billboard Hot 100 each December.

 Written by Irving Berlin in 1942, “White Christmas” earns the coveted top spot on our countdown of the best Christmas songs ever.
-Crooner Bing Crosby popularized the song on his NBC radio show on Christmas Day, and the song quickly became the best-selling single of all time.
-It sold more than 100 million copies around the world.
+Crooner Bing Crosby popularized the song on his NBC radio show on Christmas Day, and the song quickly became the best-selling single of all time, selling more than 100-million copies around the world.
 It also book-ends the classic film of the same name, with Crosby first performing the song in front of the troops in war-torn Europe, with a reprise as the movie’s unforgettable grand finale.